Juanpa8830/tradingConference/README.md

 > Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps:

+- [ ] Navigate to the button on the top right green "code" button.
+- [ ] In the drop down menu choose "Download Zip".
+- [ ] After extracting the files, you'll have my project on your local machine.

 ### Prerequisites